scarabaeus/twilio-pay-connector-stub/README.md

 # twilio-pay-connector-stub

-This is a stub for the Twilio Pay Connector.
+This is a POC stub for the Twilio Pay Connector.
 It is a simple web server that listens for incoming requests and responds with a JSON payload.

 ## Test Card